 As long-term practitioners may readily sense, what I’m describing here may not be a new approach to mindfulness at all.
 Instead, it may be seen as an elaboration of an orientation that might naturally evolve from the practice of mindfulness in ways that gradually expand our circles of compassionate concern for others.
 It accords with Stephen Batchelor’s vision for an ethical, secular Buddhism grounded in, among others, a “commit[ment] to an ethics of care, founded on empathy, compassion, and love for all creatures” in which “[p]ractitioners seek to understand and diminish the structural violence of societies and institutions as well as the roots of violence that are present in themselves.”
 And yet, because we seldom encounter discussions of these dimensions of the mindfulness perspective in mainstream settings, it may be helpful to set forth community-engaged mindfulness as a dimension of the practice and invite consideration of what such a dimension might look like.

 Adapted from Handbook of Mindfulness: Culture, Context and Social Engagement, edited by Ronald E. Purser, David Forbes, and Adam Burke

 Rhonda V. Magee is a Professor of Law at the University of San Francisco, and is an internationally-recognized thought and practice leader focused on integrating mindfulness into higher education, law and social justice.

-Rhonda will be leading a retreat with George Mumford and Rose Pavlov on Mindfulness and Social Justice on October 5-7, 2018.
+Rhonda will be leading a retreat with Rose Pavlov on Mindfulness and Social Justice on October 5-7, 2018.
 To learn more, click here.

 Batchelor (2015), p.
 322.